SaiDhanyaa/awesome-gee-community-datasets/docs/projects/gfa.md

 |start_date:      |Start Date                      |2/2/2003        |
 |tile_ID:         |Tile_ID                         |h17v05          |

+### Sample Application
+NA

-#### License & Usage
+## License

 This work is licensed under a Creative Commons Attribution 4.0 International License.
 You are free to copy and redistribute the material in any medium or format, and to transform and build upon the material for any purpose, even commercially.
 You must give appropriate credit, provide a link to the license, and indicate if changes were made.

-Curated by: Samapriya Roy
+## Keywords

-Keywords: Human Dimensions, Natural Hazards, Wild Fires, Burned Area, Biosphere, Ecological Dynamics, Fire Ecology, Fire Dynamics, Fire Occurrence
+Human Dimensions, Natural Hazards, Wild Fires, Burned Area, Biosphere, Ecological Dynamics, Fire Ecology, Fire Dynamics, Fire Occurrence

+## Date Created

+2019-04-24

+## Changelog

+NA

+## Provider

-Contact details & Created by: Niels Andela (niels.andela@nasa.gov)
+Niels Andela (niels.andela@nasa.gov)

-Last updated: 2019-04-24
+## Curated in GEE by
+Samapriya Roy